pablo-aja-macaya/ARVIA/README.md

 ### Possible polymorphisms

 Sometimes mutations don't have any effect on antibiotic resistance and are just normal part of *P. aeruginosa* lineages.
-An article by [Cortes-Lara et. al (2021)](https://doi.org/10.1016/j.cmi.2021.05.011) defined possible polymorphisms in multiple genes, out of which ARVIA extracts SNV substitutions and indicates them with suffix `(POLY)`.
+An article by [Cortes-Lara et al. (2021)](https://doi.org/10.1016/j.cmi.2021.05.011) defined possible polymorphisms in multiple genes, out of which ARVIA extracts SNV substitutions and indicates them with suffix `(POLY)`.
 This allows researchers to look out for the actual relevant mutations without checking each one.

 ## Test